-Percent 95-100 92-94 89-91 85-88 81-84 79-80 75-78 73-74 Grade A B+ B- C+ C D 73-74 Below 73 D F
+Percent Grade

+95-100 А

+92-94 A-

+89-91 B+

+85-88 В

+81-84 B-

+79-80 C+

+75-78 С

+73-74 D

+Below 73 F

-GRADUATIONA Doctor of Physical Therapy Student must have a minimum grade point average of 3.0, with no grade less than C.
+GRADUATIONA Doctor of Physical Therapy Student must have a minimum grade point average of 3.0, with no grade lessREQUIREMENT:than C.

-JURY DUTY: If you receive a jury summons while in the program, please bring it to Barbara Cassimy.
-We have a form letter that we can give you that most of the time will excuse you from jury service until the end of the program.

-PARKING: All students must register their vehicle if they drive and park on campus.
+- JURY DUTY: If you receive a jury summons while in the program, please bring it to Barbara Cassimy.
+We have a form letter that we can give you that most of the time will excuse you from jury service until the end of the program. - PARKING: All students must register their vehicle if they drive and park on campus.
 To register your vehicle please go to https://parking.llu.edu/.
-For instruction on how to complete the registration, please see the first page under "Forms" in this student handbook.

-PROMOTION ANDEach student's record is reviewed quarterly by the faculty.
-Promotion is contingent on satisfactoryPROBATION:academic and professional performance and on factors related to aptitude, proficiency, and responsiveness to the established aims of the School and of the profession.
+For instruction on how to complete the registration, please see the first page under "Forms" in this student handbook. - PROMOTION AND PROBATION:Each student's record is reviewed quarterly by the faculty.
+Promotion is contingent on satisfactory academic and professional performance and on factors related to aptitude, proficiency, and responsiveness to the established aims of the School and of the profession.
 As an indication of satisfactory academic performance, the student is expected to maintain a 3.0 program grade point average.